Dale-Cliett/docs/administrator-manual/en/accounts.rst

 Changing the password
 ---------------------

-If an inital password was not set during creation, the user account is disabled.
+If an inital password was not set during creation, the user account is disabled by default.
 To enable it, set a password using the :guilabel:`Change password` button.

 When a user is enabled, the user can access the Server Manager and change